matthewcheok/MCPanelViewController/README.md

     [panelController presentInViewController:self.navigationController withDirection:MCPanelAnimationDirectionRight];

+or using the convenience method on `UIViewController`:

+	[self.navigationController presentPanelViewController:panelController withDirection:MCPanelAnimationDirectionRight];

 You may also use `MCPanelAnimationDirectionLeft`.
-Present the controller in a full screen controller, such as the top-level navigation controller.
+Present the controller in a full-screen view controller, such as a top-level navigation controller.

-To configure a screen-edge gesture:
+To configure a screen-edge gesture and add it to your top-level view controller:

     [self.navigationController.view addGestureRecognizer:[panelController gestureRecognizerForScreenEdgeGestureInViewController:self.navigationController withDirection:MCPanelAnimationDirectionRight]];